Formation (association football): Historical formations

 In the football matches of the 19th century, defensive football was not played, and the line-ups reflected the all-attacking nature of these games.

 In the first international game, Scotland against England on 30 November 1872, England played with seven or eight forwards in a 1–1–8 or 1–2–7 formation, and Scotland with six, in a 2–2–6 formation.
-For England, one player would remain in defence, picking up loose balls, and one or two players would hang around midfield and kick the ball upfield for the other players to chase.
+For England, one player would remain in defence, picking up loose balls, and one or two players would roam the midfield and kick the ball upfield for the other players to chase.
 The English style of play at the time was all about individual excellence and English players were renowned for their dribbling skills.
 Players would attempt to take the ball forward as far as possible and only when they could proceed no further, would they kick it ahead for someone else to chase.
 Scotland surprised England by actually passing the ball among players.
 The Scottish outfield players were organized into pairs and each player would always attempt to pass the ball to his assigned partner.
 Ironically, with so much attention given to attacking play, the game ended in a 0–0 draw.

 Pyramid (2–3–5)

-The first long-term successful formation was first recorded in 1880.
+The first long-term successful formation was recorded in 1880.
 In Association Football, however, published by Caxton in 1960, the following appears in Vol II, page 432:

 "Wrexham ... the first winner of the Welsh Cup in 1877 ... for the first time certainly in Wales and probably in Britain, a team played three half-backs and five forwards ..."

 The 2–3–5 was originally known as the "Pyramid", with the numerical formation being referenced retrospectively.
 By the 1890s, it was the standard formation in England and had spread all over the world.
 With some variations, it was used by most top-level teams up to the 1930s.

 For the first time, a balance between attacking and defending was reached.
-When defending, the two defenders (full-backs) would zonally mark the opponent forwards (mainly the central trio), while the midfielders (halfbacks) would fill the gaps (usually marking the opposing wingers or inside forwards).
+When defending, the halfback-trio were the first facing opposing forwards; when those were surpassed, then fullbacks met forwards as the last line of defence.

 The centre halfback had a key role in both helping to organise the team's attack and marking the opponent's centre forward, supposedly one of their most dangerous players.

-This formation was used by the Uruguay national team to win the 1924 and 1928 Olympic Games and also the 1930 FIFA World Cup.
+This formation was used by Uruguay to win the 1924 and 1928 Olympic Games and also the 1930 FIFA World Cup.

 It was this formation which gave rise to the convention of shirt numbers increasing from the back and the right.